 The USCIS Processing Center must receive the complete STEM OPT Extension application and all required documents before your current OPT authorization/EAD card expires.
 Failure to comply with this deadline will result in loss of the entire STEM OPT Extension benefit.

-- The ISO recommends that you begin preparing the STEM OPT Extension documents and request for a new I-20 from the ISO approximately 100-120 days prior to the expiration of your EAD card.
+- The ISO recommends that you begin preparing the STEM OPT Extension documents and request for a new Form I-20 from the ISO approximately 100-120 days prior to the expiration of your EAD card.

 - You may submit your application for STEM OPT Extension to USCIS no earlier than 90 days prior to the expiration date of your current OPT authorization/EAD card.